59xa/reconnect-mod-reloaded/README.md

 - There are currently no incompatibilities seen with this mod at the moment.
 - This mod requires the Fabric API to function properly.

+## Known Issues
+- Reconnecting on a Realms server causes a `getsockopt` exception.

+-> This issue is known, and the reconnect button may not work on Realms for the time being

+-> This mod is not yet tested properly in Realms, but will do when there is a chance

 ## Building the project
 - JDK 21 (required)